-The next Lawrence Police Department Citizen's Academy is planned for early 2014.
-Details, application information, and schedules for the 2014 Citizen's Academy will be posted on the police department website once they are determined.
+The next Lawrence Police Department Citizen's Academy is planned for Tuesday and Thursday evenings, February 11, 2014 thru March 13, 2014.
+Details, application information, and schedules for the 2014 Citizen's Academy can be found below.

 What is the Citizens' Academy?

 Policing interests many people.
 This is evidenced by the numerous television programs and motion pictures which portray police in action.
 While police programs may be exciting, they are usually inaccurate.
 Involved citizens wonder about the real world of law enforcement.
 How do the police really solve crimes?
 How do officers spend their time?
 Citizens may wonder what the police actually do to improve the quality of life in Lawrence.

 Unfortunately, most citizens rarely have contact with their police department except during emergencies or other negative, stressful situations.
 It is therefore natural for people to have questions about what the police do on a regular basis and why.
 The Lawrence Police Department welcomes this interest and provides the citizens of Lawrence an avenue to explore their police agency through the Citizens' Academy.